Don't Be a Menace to South Central While Drinking Your Juice in the Hood

-Don't Be a Menace to South Central While Drinking Your Juice in the Hood (or simply Don't Be a Menace) is a 1996 American hood comedy film directed by Paris Barclay in his feature directorial debut, written by and starring Shawn Wayans and Marlon Wayans along with contributions by Phil Beauman.
+Don't Be a Menace to South Central While Drinking Your Juice in the Hood (or simply as Don't Be a Menace) is a 1996 American hood comedy film directed by Paris Barclay in his feature directorial debut, written by and starring Shawn Wayans and Marlon Wayans along with contributions by Phil Beauman.
 In the film, two cousins explore the surreal, comedic world of South Central Los Angeles.

 Don't Be a Menace spoofs several 1990s hood films, notably Menace II Society (1993), South Central, Juice (both 1992), and Boyz n the Hood (1991).
 It features cameos by actors from those films, often parodying their original roles.
 Produced by Keenen Ivory Wayans, it is the Wayans' second film to parody black film culture and African-American society, after I'm Gonna Git You Sucka (1988).

 Don't Be a Menace was theatrically released in the United States on January 12, 1996, by Miramax Films.
-It received mixed to negative reviews from critics but has gained a cult following.
+It received mixed reviews from critics and has gained a cult following.
 The film grossed $20.1 million worldwide.

 Plot

 Ashtray, Tray for short, is sent to the inner city to live with his father.
-Tray gets an education about life on the streets from his psychotic, gun-toting cousin Loc Dog, pot-smoking foul-mouthed Grandma, underage father, and gang members Preach and Crazy Legs.
+Tray gets an education about life on the streets from his psychotic, gun-toting cousin Loc Dog, pot-smoking, foul-mouthed Grandma, underage father, and gang members Preach and Crazy Legs.
 At a picnic, Tray falls for the infamous Dashiki, who has seven kids, much to the distaste of ex-convict Toothpick, who happens to be her ex-boyfriend.
-When Ashtray and Loc Dog head out to buy some snacks, Toothpick and his crew, Al Dog and Sam, confront Ashtray and hold him at gunpoint until Loc Dog threatens them with a nuclear missile mounted in the back of his truck, whereupon Toothpick and his gang flee the scene.
+When Ashtray and Loc Dog head out to buy some snacks, Toothpick and his crew, Al Dog and Sam, confront Ashtray and hold him at gunpoint until Loc Dog threatens them with a Soviet nuclear missile mounted in the back of his truck, whereupon Toothpick and his gang flee the scene.

-Loc Dog and Ashtray are harassed in a Korean store by the owners, and Loc Dog shoots at them when they make a remark about his mother.
-The two are then confronted by "The Man" (a mysterious white government figure), who kills the Koreans and tosses them his gun to frame them and leaves.
+Loc Dog and Ashtray are harassed by the store owners in a Korean store, and Loc Dog shoots at them when they make a remark about his mother.
+The two are then confronted by "The Man" (a mysterious white government figure), who kills the Koreans and tosses them his gun to frame them, and leaves.

-Meanwhile, Ashtray and Loc Dog's Grandma rides to church and another elderly woman disses her, resulting in a breakdancing contest that Grandma wins.
+Meanwhile, Ashtray and Loc Dog's Grandma rides to church, and another elderly woman disses her, resulting in a breakdancing contest that Grandma wins.

 Ashtray visits Dashiki, and they have sex.
 Dashiki immediately claims he has impregnated her.
 Not feeling Ashtray is responsible enough to be a father, Dashiki kicks him out.
 Meanwhile, Toothpick and Al Dog jump a new member into their gang by doing Double Dutch jump rope.
 Afterward, Sam confronts Ashtray, Loc Dog, Preach, and Crazy Legs about Ashtray impregnating Dashiki.
-Loc Dog knocks him out as he, Ashtray and Preach punch and stomp him, flattening him (literally).
+Loc Dog knocks him out as he, Ashtray, and Preach punch and stomp him, flattening him (literally).
 The quartet decides to get protection from their friend Old School, who advises them to protect themselves and watch out for each other, until his mother walks out and tells him to clean his bedroom.